codewithyug06/Hierarchical-Blockchain-Enabled-Secure-Aggregation-Algorithm-for-Federated-Learning-in-Heart-Disease/README.md

 ﻿# Hierarchical-Blockchain-Enabled-Secure-Aggregation-Algorithm-for-Federated-Learning-in-Heart-Disease

-A cutting-edge, privacy-preserving federated learning (FL) framework that integrates Hierarchical Blockchain, Secure Aggregation, and Bayesian Reputation Management to build a trustworthy, attack-resilient, and scalable heart-disease prediction system.
+A cutting-edge, privacy-preserving Federated Learning (FL) framework enhanced with Hierarchical Blockchain, Secure Aggregation, and a Bayesian Time-Decayed Reputation System to build a trustworthy, attack-resilient, and scalable heart-disease prediction system.

-This repository implements an advanced Federated Random Forest model secured by blockchain-anchored audit trails and dynamic reputation scoring, ensuring data confidentiality while maximizing predictive accuracy.
+This repository implements an advanced Federated Random Forest model secured by blockchain-anchored audit trails and dynamic reputation scoring — ensuring confidentiality, integrity, robustness, and high predictive accuracy.

 🚀 Project Overview

-Heart disease is the world’s leading cause of mortality.
-While machine learning can assist early diagnosis, traditional centralized approaches compromise patient privacy.
+Heart disease is one of the leading causes of death globally.
+Artificial Intelligence can assist clinicians in early diagnosis, but centralized ML pipelines require sensitive patient data to be moved to a central server, risking privacy, regulatory compliance, and security.

-This project solves this problem by:
+This project solves these challenges by introducing a secure, decentralized, blockchain-governed FL framework where:

-✔ Combining Federated Learning + Blockchain
-✔ Ensuring data never leaves the hospital (clients)
+✔ No patient data ever leaves the client/hospital

-✔ Validating model updates using Proof-of-Quality (PoQ) ✔ Using a hierarchical blockchain for scalability
+✔ Updates are validated through Proof-of-Quality (PoQ)

-✔ Applying a Bayesian time-decayed reputation system
+✔ Client behavior is monitored using Bayesian reputation scoring

-✔ Performing reputation-weighted secure aggregation
+✔ Only trustworthy updates are included in training

+✔ Blockchain ensures transparency & tamper-proof audit trails

-This produces a more accurate, robust, and trustworthy global model compared to standard FL and centralized approaches.
+The result is a more accurate, robust, and reliable global model than centralized or traditional Federated Learning approaches.

 🧬 Key Features
 🔐 1.
 Privacy-Preserving Federated Learning

-Local training on hospital EHR data
+Local training on isolated hospital EHR datasets

-No raw patient information leaves clients

-FL-based Random Forest with secure update sharing
+Only model updates (not raw data) are shared

+Random Forest classifier for interpretable risk prediction

 🛡 2.
 Hierarchical Blockchain Layer

-Lightweight sidechains for fast transactions
+Sidechains for fast, low-latency interaction

-Mainchain for auditability & tamper-proof records
+Mainchain for anchoring global models & proofs

-Merkle-root anchoring of global updates
+Merkle-root anchoring ensures integrity of each training round

+Provides transparency, auditability, and tamper resistance

 🧾 3.
 Proof-of-Quality (PoQ) Validation

-Filters out low-quality or malicious updates
+Automatically filters poor, anomalous, or malicious model updates

-Ensures integrity of every training round
+Compares local validation metrics against round medians

+Ensures only meaningful contributions enter the global model

 ⭐ 4.
 Bayesian Reputation Mechanism

-Maintains client trust using:
+Tracks long-term reliability of each participating hospital:

 Time-decayed scoring

-Reliability-based update weighting
+Penalizes unreliable or inconsistent updates

+Rewards accurate and stable contributions

-Only “top-K reputed” clients contribute
+Only Top-K reputed clients participate in secure aggregation

 📊 5.
 Reputation-Weighted Secure Aggregation

-Prevents poisoning
+Prevents poisoning and low-quality update influence

-Enhances accuracy

-Ensures fairness & robustness
+Weighted averaging boosts overall performance

+Enhances fairness, robustness, and security

 📚 Datasets Used

-This project uses two benchmark cardiovascular datasets:
+This project uses two benchmark datasets widely used in cardiovascular risk prediction research.

 1️⃣ Framingham Heart Study Dataset

-✔ 4240 patient records
+✔ 4,240 patient records

-✔ 16 columns / 15 clinical attributes
+✔ 16 columns / 15 clinical features

 ✔ Predicts 10-year risk of coronary heart disease (CHD)

 Key features include: